Delirium: Pharmacological

 The current evidence suggests that software-based interventions to identify medications that could contribute to delirium risk and recommend a pharmacist's medication review probably reduces incidence of delirium in older adults in long-term care.
 The benefits of hydration reminders and education on risk factors and care homes' solutions for reducing delirium is still uncertain.

+For inpatients in a hospital setting, numerous approaches have been suggested to prevent episodes of delirium including targeting risk factors such as sleep deprivation, mobility problems, dehydration, and impairments to a person's sensory system.
+Often a 'multicomponent' approach by an interdisciplinary team of health care professionals is suggested for people in the hospital at risk of delirium, and there is some evidence that this may decrease to incidence of delirium by up to 43% and may reduce the length of time that the person is hospitalized.

 Treatment

-Most often, delirium is reversible; however, people with delirium require treatment for the underlying cause(s) and often to prevent injury and other poor outcomes directly related to delirium.
+Most often, delirium is reversible; however, people with delirium require treatment for the underlying cause(s), often to prevent injury and other poor outcomes directly related to delirium.

 Treatment of delirium requires attention to multiple domains including the following: